SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Introduction

 Second, we design and implement \Tool{} based on three principles. \textit{Divide and conquer}: We split the auditing process into a startup phase for automatically extracting rules from ERCs and a working phase for inspecting individual contracts.
 Additionally, we divide large contracts into small code segments and instruct LLMs to inspect each segment individually against a specific rule to focus their attention. \textit{Guided by our study}: We separate each individual contract based on its public functions.
 We leverage identified linguistic patterns as one-shot examples during ERC rule extraction. \textit{Specialization}: We create specialized questions for each type of rules and automate the process from ERC rule extraction to generating specialized prompts using our designed informative YAML format.
 Furthermore, we craft one-shot Solidity code examples for specific rules to enhance LLMs' auditing effectiveness.
 The mechanisms employed in \Tool{} can serve as inspiration for future researchers exploring the application of LLMs in other programming-language-related tasks.

 \fi

-We evaluate \Tool{} using three datasets: a large dataset of 4,000 contracts randomly selected from etherscan.io~\cite{etherscan} and polygonscan.com~\cite{polygonscan}, a ground-truth dataset of 40 contracts with violation labels (created by us), and a third containing ten contracts of an ERC not studied previously. \Tool{} detects 5,783 ERC rule violations in the large dataset, with 1,375 exhibiting a clear attack path leading to potential financial losses (one is shown in Figure~\ref{fig:20-high}).
-The true-positive-to-false-positive rate is approximately 3.8.
-Overall, \Tool{} is effective and accurate in identifying ERC violations.
-We compare \Tool{} against two automated static analysis techniques~\cite{slither-erc,ZepScope}, one dynamic testing technique~\cite{ERCx}, three ChatGPT-based auditing approaches, and one human auditing service~\cite{humanaudited} using the ground-truth dataset. \Tool{} detects at least 70\% more violations than all the baselines, while reporting fewer or comparable false positives, demonstrating its superiority over the state of the art and the benefits of combining LLMs with symbolic execution for smart-contract auditing.
-Additionally, \Tool{} reduces both time and monetary costs by a factor of a thousand compared to the human auditing service, highlighting its cost efficiency.
-Finally, \Tool{} identifies all violations in the third dataset, proving its ability to generalize beyond the ERCs studied during its design.
+We evaluate \Tool{} on three datasets: a large dataset of 4,000 contracts randomly selected from etherscan.io \cite{etherscan} and polygonscan.com \cite{polygonscan}, a ground-truth dataset of 40 contracts with violation labels (created by us), and a dataset of 20 contracts of two previously unstudied ERCs.
+On the large dataset, \Tool{} detects 5,783 ERC rule violations, with 1,375 having a clear attack path leading to financial losses (one shown in Figure~\ref{fig:721-high}).
+The false discovery rate is 2.0\%. \Tool{} is effective in identifying ERC violations.
+We compare \Tool{} against five static analysis techniques~\cite{slither,ZepScope,yang2023definition,ghaleb2023achecker,mythril}, a dynamic testing technique~\cite{ERCx}, and a human auditing service~\cite{humanaudited}, using the ground-truth dataset. \Tool{} detects over two times as many violations as all baselines while producing far fewer false positives, highlighting its superiority.
+Moreover, \Tool{} reduces both time and expenses by a factor of a thousand compared to the human auditing service, emphasizing its cost efficiency.
+Finally, \Tool{} identifies all violations in the third dataset, showing strong generalization to ERCs beyond those we have studied.

 In sum, we make the following contributions.